AniketGurav/math-for-machinelearning/README.md

-# Think Machine Learning, Volume 1: Precalculus for Programmers
+# An Introduction to the Mathematics of Machine Learning

 **Develop your mathematical intuition for machine learning algorithms!
-This book guides you through the fundamentals of algebra and trigonometry using intuitive explanations, hands-on code examples, and well-chosen exercises.**
+This book guides you through the fundamentals of algebra, linear algebra, calculus, optimization theory, probability theory, statistics using hands-on code examples, and well-chosen exercises.**

 ![](./images/cover.jpg)